claud32/open-nature-research/content/_index.md

   - block: slider
     content:
       slides:
-      - title: 👋 Welcome to the group
-        content: Take a look at what we're working on...
+      - title: Introducing the 3D Physical SubSpace Architecture: A Unified Framework Bridging All Scales of Physics
+        content: Open Nature Research is proud to announce the release of a groundbreaking new framework **“3D Physical SubSpace Architecture”**
         align: center
         background:
           image:
-            filename: coders.jpg
+            filename: SubSpace.jpg
             filters:
               brightness: 0.7
           position: right
           color: '#666'
+        link:
+          icon: arrow-right-circle
+          icon_pack: hero
+          text: Read More
+          url: ../news/05-31-25physicalsubspace/

       - title: Lunch & Learn ☕️
         content: 'Share your knowledge with the group and explore exciting new topics together!'
         align: left